ojd2/CS4201_GC/README.md

 In this moving Stop and Copy GC, all memory is divided into a from-space and to-space.
 Initially, objects are allocated into a to-space until the space becomes full.
-Next, a GC algorithm is triggered, below we highlight the Stop and Copy GC algorithm which is a more redefined mark and sweep algorithm.
+Next, a GC algorithm is triggered, below we highlight the Stop and Copy GC algorithm that is a more redefined mark and sweep algorithm.

 Abstractly, there doesnt need to be any bit-for-bit copy inclusion.